The New Brain Science 2012 series is off to an amazing start.

 I enjoyed the reporting of the case studies.
 The discussion of the dark and light side of Neuroplasticity was helpful.
 There were practical tools to take away regarding the need for sleep, dreams, critical period, novelty in relationship.
 Thank you for the learning and unlearning experience.

-If you haven’t already signed up for our New Brain Science Webinar series, you can find more information here.
+If you haven’t already signed up, learn more about our New Brain Science Webinar.

 Please leave a comment below on how brain science has influenced your work.